rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-spring-amqp.md

 a message to multiple consumers.
 This pattern is known as "publish/subscribe" and is implementing by configuring a number of beans in our Tut3Config file.

-Essentially, published log messages are going to be broadcast to all the receivers.
+Essentially, published messages are going to be broadcast to all the receivers.

 Exchanges
 ---------